Shifting Image

 • Side view of a woman reading from a touchscreen next to a large white architectural model of a neoclassical building, made of imitation sugar cubes.
 The installation is surrounded by a base of loose sugar cubes and illuminated in a dark room.

-• Recognized with 7+ international awards.
+• Recognised with 7+ international awards.

 • Panoramic view of the exhibition room with a timeline wall, large projected colonial portraits, and a seated visitor.
 The bust of Johan Maurits appears in the foreground, partially turned.